grafana/alloy/docs/design/1161-standardize-stdlib.md

     * `string.trim_prefix` (previously `trim_prefix`)
     * `string.trim_space` (previously `trim_space`)
     * `string.trim_suffix` (previously`trim_suffix`)

+> **NOTE**: The decoding functions were placed into an `encoding` namespace to
+> leave the door open for having a single namespace for both performing
+> decoding and encoding, so that `encoding.from_base64` could coexist alongside
+> a `encoding.to_base64`.
+>
+> In this context, the namespace is used as a noun to categorize both the
+> encoding and decoding actions.

 For identifiers where a namespace has been introduced, the old identifier will be marked deprecated for removal for the next major release.
 The documentation